Going from skinny to muscular is often times easier than what most naturally skinny guys think.

 In order to lift a heavy weight for multiple reps your body must build muscle.
 Since muscle is a contractile tissue that allows our skeleton to move, lifting heavier weights over time becomes the obvious goal for achieving a more muscular physique.

 In short, muscle is a byproduct of getting stronger.
 Get stronger and your muscles will get bigger.
 There’s no need to do a hundred different exercises and thousands of reps with low weights.
 What you must do is get stronger on a few certain key exercises over time and you will build an outstanding physique.
+In other words, keep training to the minimalistic end of things.

 Okay cool, but what about diet?
 I though my problem was not eating enough?